bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 * `STPRP-Encipher()` and `key` from `template.pseudorandom`
 * `template.profile_id` from the cTLS template

-The sender transforms each cTLS record as follows:
+The sender first constructs any CTLSPlaintext records as follows:

-1. If the record is CTLSPlaintext, transform its `fragment` as follows:
 1. Set `tweak = "client hs" + profile_id` if sent by the client, or `"server hs" + profile_id` if sent by the server.
-    2. Replace `fragment` with `STPRP-Encipher(key, tweak, fragment)`.
+2. Replace the message with `STPRP-Encipher(key, tweak, message)`.
-2. Transform the record as follows:
+3. Fragment the message if necessary, ensuring at least 16 bytes of message in each fragment.
+4. Change the `content_type` of the final fragment to `ctls_handshake_end(TBD)`.

+Note: This procedure assumes that handshake messages are at least 16 bytes long.
+This condition is automatically true in most configurations.

+The sender then constructs cTLS records as usual, but applies the following transformation before sending each record:

 1. Let `hdr_length` be the length of the record header (normally 3 for CTLSCiphertext or 4 for CTLSPlaintext).
 2. Let `prefix` be the first `hdr_length + 16` bytes of the record.
 3. Set `tweak = "client"` if sent by the client, or `"server"` if sent by the server.
 4. If the record is CTLSCiphertext, append the 64-bit Sequence Number to `tweak`.
 5. Replace `prefix` with `STPRP-Encipher(key, tweak, prefix)`.

-Note: This procedure assumes that handshake records are at least 16 bytes long.
-This condition is automatically true in most configurations.

-> QUESTION: Is `fragment` actually meant to fragment records across multiple CTLSPlaintext structures?
-If so, we need to specify that `STPRP-Encipher` is applied to the entire record, not the fragment, and deciphering could be very tricky.

 > OPEN ISSUE: How should we actually form the tweaks?
 Can we assume arbitrary length?
 Should we add some kind of chaining, within a stream or binding ServerHello to ClientHello?